 - Sunscreen.
 If you have fair skin, Rome in April might require sunscreen

 - Backpack/crossbody bag.
-For sightseeing, I suggest a crossbody bag because backpacks are not allowed inside some of the landmarks in Rome such as the Colosseum.
+For sightseeing, I suggest a crossbody bag or one of the cheap messenger bags for women because backpacks are not allowed inside some of the landmarks in Rome such as the Colosseum.
 If you are planning some picnics or day trips, I think a backpack is more convenient.
 My suggestion is to pack them both.

 - Pajama/nightgown.
 For more comfort and if you feel cold at night, even though on cold nights in Rome in April the heating of your room will likely still be on.